ibiscp/C3D-tensorflow/README.md

 $ mkdir videos
 ~~~~

 Download the two models for the training and place inside the `model` folder created.
-For OpenPose, save only the folder `mobilenet_368x368` and its content.
+For Openpose, save only the folder `mobilenet_368x368` and its content.

 * [C3D][3]

-* [OpenPose][4]
+* [Openpose][4]

 Some of the videos can be found in the following link, download them without the folders and put in the folder `videos`